 5. Ziplining

-My only experience with ziplining so far was at YS Falls and it ranks up there as one of my most memorable activities to date.
-However, there are numerous places to zipline in Jamaica such as Dunn’s River Falls and Mystic Mountain in Ocho Rios, Jamwest Adventure Park in Little London near Negril and Good Hope Adventure Park in Trelawny.
-Prices vary depending on where you’re ziplining but start at $2,700JMD (about US$20) at Y.S.
+My first experience with ziplining ever was at the YS Falls and it ranks up there as one of my most memorable activities to date.
+However, there are numerous other places to zipline in Jamaica such as Dunn’s River Falls and Chukka Cove White River in Ocho Rios, Jamwest Adventure Park in Little London near Negril and Good Hope Adventure Park in Trelawny.
+Prices vary depending on where you’re ziplining but start at US$49 at Y.S.
 Falls.
 Speeding through a rainforest canopy or above waterfalls at 40 miles per hour?
 Sign me up!

 6. Rock-climbing

-There are a few places which offer rock-climbing in Jamaica such as Jamwest Adventure Park in Little London near Negril, and several hotels with a rock-climbing wall.
+There are a few places which offer rock-climbing in Jamaica such as the Jamwest Adventure Park in Little London near Negril, Camp Irie in St. Elizabeth and several hotels which may have a rock-climbing wall.
 However, have you ever wanted to do the real deal outdoors?
 That’s where Jamrock Climbing comes in.
 The first person to sport-climb in Jamaica was Daniel Oury, a 29 year-old Spanish climber who has been living in Jamaica since 2017.
-He, along with a friend who came to Jamaica just a few months ago, are determined to establish Jamaica as a rock-climbing destination for seasoned rock-climbers along with adventurous and curious first-timers.
+He, along with a friend who came to Jamaica just a few years ago, are determined to establish Jamaica as a rock-climbing destination for seasoned rock-climbers along with adventurous and curious first-timers.
 Check out their entire story here, and be sure to hit them up on Instagram if sport-climbing looks like something you would enjoy!

 P.S.
 Isn’t this photo just gorgeous?
-Check out more about its photographer, Sheldon Levene (@sheldonlev), here.
+Check out more about its photographer, Sheldon Levene (@sheldonlev), here and use my discount code ELLE5 to save on his products.

 7. Seeing Crocs In Their Natural Habitat